 Multipure's Aqualuxe, Aquaperform, and Aquaversa drinking water systems are NSF-certified according to NSF/ANSI Standards 42 (Aesthetic Effects), 53 (Health Effects), and 401 (Emerging Contaminants) for the reduction of dozens of contaminants.
 NSF Certification is a very high standard of quality, so you can be confident that our filters do exactly what we say they do.

 Haloacetic acids are extremely dangerous - probably the most dangerous of all water disinfection byproducts.
 If your water contains the federal limit of haloacetic acids, your chance of developing cancer is 1 in 10,000.
 The longer you are exposed to the federal limit, the better your chance of developing cancer.
 HAAs also present great risks for pregnant women.

 Although high levels of direct exposure to HAAs through your drinking water is unlikely, its occurrence can result in red and irritated skin and eyes, as well as difficulty breathing.

 Order Your Water Filtration System Now

-If you are interested in a system to protect your drinking water from HAAs or other contaminants, please contact your local Multipure Independent Builder for more information.
+If you are interested in a system to protect your drinking water from HAAs or other contaminants, please check out Multipure's Drinking Water Systems below or contact your local Multipure Independent Builder for more information.